-At Christ Church we aim to prevent bullying among pupils by promoting good relationships within the Christian ethos of the school.
+In the SW9 Partnership we aim to prevent bullying among pupils by promoting good relationships within the Christian ethos of the school.
+[5]

-Christ Church Primary SW9 is promoting good relationships by:
+The SW9 Partnership is promoting good relationships by:

-- Addressing issues through timetabled lessons (PSHCE & Circle Time) and assemblies. - Providing a dedicated 'Anti-Bullying Week.' - Utilising pupil voice, via needs assessment, to determine the children's knowledge and their worries about bullying as well as the nature of their relationships within the school community - Recording all incidents of bullying and analysing the data to determine any intervention needs - Providing good role models that show sensitivity, politeness, respect and honesty - Discussing supportive relationships - Teaching and promoting caring attitudes - Promoting self-esteem, security, identity, belonging, purpose and competence - · Rewarding non-aggressive behaviour - Exploring feelings through role-play and viewing bullying situations from both side - Allowing pupils to hear what other people feel and experience for example, through circle time. - Discussing friendships, who are our friends and why do we choose them? - Encouraging pupils to recognise their own qualities and help them identify good qualities in others - Teaching pupils to listen actively and attentively - Helping pupils to be patient and reflective - Encouraging pupils to look after their own property and to respect the property of others - Helping pupils to give and receive praise - Encouraging peer support for both the bullied and the bullies through our peer mediation service

-Where appropriate the school council will be employed to help implement the above statements.
+- Addressing issues through timetabled lessons (PSHCE & Circle Time) and assemblies. - Providing a dedicated 'Anti-Bullying/Friendship Week.' - Utilising pupil voice, via needs assessment, to determine the children's knowledge and their worries about bullying as well as the nature of their relationships within the school community - Recording all incidents of bullying and analysing the data to determine any intervention needs - Providing good role models that show sensitivity, politeness, respect and honesty - Discussing supportive relationships - Teaching and promoting caring attitudes - Promoting self-esteem, security, identity, belonging, purpose and competence self-esteem. - Rewarding non-aggressive behaviour [1] - Exploring feelings through role-play and viewing bullying situations from both side Exploring - Allowing pupils to hear what other people feel and experience for example, through circle time. - Discussing friendships, who are our friends and why do we choose them? - Encouraging pupils to recognise their own qualities and help them identify good qualities in others - Teaching pupils to listen actively and attentively - Helping pupils to be patient and reflective - Encouraging pupils to look after their own property and to respect the property of others - Helping pupils to give and receive praise EEE - Encouraging peer support for both the bullied and the bullies through our peer mediation service - Where appropriate the school council will be employed to help implement the above statements.
 It is part of the council's responsibility to aid in tackling bullying by positively influencing others and working to promote a safe, caring and inclusive community.